 Assault can happen to anyone and be perpetrated by anyone, regardless of age, gender, or color.
 An attack may come from someone close to the victim.
-In 2012, female aggravated assault victims knew the perpetrator 52.4% of time time.
-Male victims only knew the perpetrator 34.8% of the time.
-Both male and female victims of simple assault knew their attacker an even higher percentage of the time.
+In 2015, female aggravated assault victims knew the perpetrator 66% of time time.
+Male victims only knew the perpetrator 53% of the time.
+Female victims of simple assault knew their attacker an even higher percentage of the time.
 Assault is an inherently traumatic experience, so it’s important to know how to react if you ever become a victim of such a crime.

 Disclaimer: Any information found within our website is for general educational and informational purposes only.
 Such information is not intended nor otherwise implied to be medical or legal advice by Student Caffé Corporation.
 Such information is by no means complete or exhaustive, and as a result, such information does not encompass all conditions, disorders, health-related issues, respective treatments, or recovery plans.
 You should always consult your physician, other health care provider, or lawyer to determine the appropriateness of this information for your own situation or should you have any questions regarding a medical condition, treatment or recovery plan, or legal situation.
 Click to read the full disclaimer.